Yasharesk/DataCleaning/README.md

     "FileName": only the file name
     "Path" : only the path

-WriteExcel(*df): A Save As dialog box to choose the directory and the name of the excel file to be written.
+WriteExcel(*df, _index = False, name='Result'): A Save As dialog box to choose the directory and the name of the excel file to be written.
   Takes multiple data frames (*df).
+  Takes a boolean (_index) to indicate if datafram index should be written or not.
+  Takes a string (name) to be passed to save as dialog box for inital file name.
   Returns nothing.

 break_file_by_size(file, limit): Breaks a file to chuncks with sizes smaller than limit